matthewmturner/Udacity/DataStructuresAlgos/DataStructures/Project2/EfficiencyAnalysis.md

 ## Problem 2: File Recursion

+I chose a recursive solution to this because each directory could be viewed as it's own subproblem and so all that was needed was figuring out the generalized solution which then simply needed to be applied recursively to the entire directory.

-The time complexity for this is O(n) where n represents the number of files in a directory and all of its sub directories.
+The time complexity for this is O(n) where n represents the number of files in a directory and all of its sub directories and because they all need to be searched the complexity is n.

 The space complexity for this is O(n) where n is the number of objects (files or directories) in the parent directory.
 The call stack will grow each time there is an additional directory within a directory, so it can grow to m where m is the number of directories to be search.